-In this section, we discuss ranking the players based on an SCG-table T under the axiom of collusion-resistance.
+We discuss ranking the players based on an SCG-table T under the axiom of collusionresistance.
 When collusion-resistance does not hold, there are SCG-tables T for which a meritorious player is not top-ranked.
 This will frustrate meritorious players and therefore we enforce the axiom of collusion-resistance which is based on the concept of control.
 A player is not in control in a game if she does not participate or she loses while forced.
 Note that if a player is forced we cannot blame her when she loses.
-Collusion-resistance is formalized by expressing that adding a row where player p_x is not in control, will keep the ranking of p_x with respect to other players p_y invariant.
+Collusionresistance is formalized by expressing that adding a row where player p_x is not in control, will keep the ranking of p_x with respect to other players p_y invariant.
 It turns out that collusion-resistance is linked to the concept of fault: a player makes a fault if she loses while not forced.